divvun/kbdgen-archived/doc/files/keyboard.md

 * **locale**: the preferred locale for the keyboard.
 If possible, use the two-character ISO code, as the three-character codes are not universally supported.
 * **modes**: a map of keyboard layouts.
 See section below to see which keys are supported.

+## Optional keys
+* **supportedTargets**: a list of supported targets.
+If missing, support for all targets is assumed (for backwards compatibility).
+If a target is not in this list, a project will not attempt to generate it.

 ### Modes

 ### Valid keys